vtex/styleguide/react/components/EXPERIMENTAL_Table/README.md

 - Customize the render method of a single column cell.
 - It receives a function that returns a node (react component).
-- The function has the following params: ({ cellData, rowData, rowHeight, currentDensity })
+- The function has the following params: ({ data, rowHeight, currentDensity })
-  - cellData: the value of the current cell.
+  - data: the value of the current cell.
-  - rowData: the value of the current row.
   - rowHeight: current height of the row.
   - currentDensity: current table density.
 - The default is rendering the value as a string.